klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 A record on appeal shall be required only in special proceedings and in other cases of multiple or separate appeals.

-The form and contents of the record on appeal shall be as provided in §6, Rule 41.
+The form and contents of the record on appeal shall be as provided in Section 6, Rule 41.

 Copies of the notice of appeal, and the record on appeal where required, shall be served on the adverse party.

 **§4.
 Perfection of appeal; effect thereof.**

-The perfection of the appeal and the effect thereof shall be governed by the provisions of §9, Rule 41.
+The perfection of the appeal and the effect thereof shall be governed by the provisions of Section 9, Rule 41.

 **§5.
 Appellate court docket and other lawful fees.**